department-of-veterans-affairs/va.gov-team/products/health-care/checkin/discovery/VA-owned-device/research-brainstorm.md

   - **Tablet**
   - Computer

-### Things to take into account on-site
-- Computer or tablet set up for us in the waiting room.
-Or take something with us?
-How can we get a machine to test on?
-- We need to find a site that has good connections (wifi) or we need a testing location close to a waiting room that we can hard-wire in.
+### Study note
-- Veteran might not be will to try a UXPin prototype on site, since they would still have to check-in.
-Maybe we recruit Veterans after they checked in or Veterans who are done with their appointment.
+- Recruit Veterans after they checked in or Veterans who are done with their appointment.

-## Outstanding questions
+## Overall VA-owned device outstanding questions
-- Should any research questions be added?
-- What are the final decisions on decision 1 - 4 (specifically decision 2)?
+- How do we get a tablet to test with and connect it to the VA network?
+Choose a site for the test that meets connectivity requirements.
 - What identity verfication method do we need to use?
-Do we need full SSN or add phone?
-What three pieces of data fit security requirements?
+How does physically securing the device play into our options? - Shawn Adams to share what the Charleston VA-owned device solution included.
 - Are there any changes needed to the staff-facing app (staff notifications, such as when check-in started is triggered)?
 - Should we talk to staff who are part of purchasing equipment?
-Who would buy this? - Answer: Not at this time for this research study.
+Who would buy this? - Answer: Not part of the initial UX research study.
+- What hardware solution are we recommending?